CamelBak MultiBev Review

 Though it has multiple parts and a complex design, it was easy to clean and shed flavors after a wash with soapy water.
 The bottle itself has a narrow mouth, which fits a bottle brush but just barely.
 The mug cleans easily with a sponge or brush.
 Additionally, when we first opened this bottle, it had no lingering metallic or plastic-y packaging flavors.

-The CamelBak MultiBev took us some time to get used to, but after our testing period, we are overall quite impressed with the bottle and its usefulness in a variety of situations.
-We feel like there were a few kinks that could be worked out in terms of the design, but we also enjoyed the separate cup and its sleek storage set-up.
+The CamelBak MultiBev took some getting used to, but after our testing period, we are overall quite impressed with the bottle and its usefulness for hydrating in a variety of situations.
+There were a few design kinks we'd like to see worked out, but we also enjoyed the separate cup and its sleek storage set-up.
 The bottle passed our durability and taste tests with flying colors, and it fits into a car cup holder.
-It is a bit of an investment, but for those who love hot beverages on the go, this is a great versatile option.
+It is a bit of an investment, but this is a great versatile option for those who love hot beverages on the go.